Priton-CE/Priton-CE/README.md

 Well hello there!
 My Name is Eric, aka.
 Priton.

 - 📝 Currently I'm a Computer Science and Electrical Engineering Student.
-- ⭐ My interests are: Aerospace, Embedded Systems, and Robotics
+- ⭐ My interests are:
+  - 🛰️ Aerospace
+  - ⚙️ Embedded Systems
+  - 🦾 Robotics
 - 🔭 I'm currently working on:
   - 🧪 Simulating an autonomous space vehicle
   - 🚀 Building a flight computer for a sounding rocket at my university